project-oak/oak/docs/concepts.md

 ### Workflow

-ISV runs an Oak Application using the Oak Loader and publishes details about the gRPC endpoint for a client to connect to.
+ISV runs an Oak Application using the Oak Runner and publishes details about the gRPC endpoint for a client to connect to.

 Sample flow:

-- ISV writes an Oak Module for the Oak Runtime using a high-level language, compiles it to WebAssembly and requests the creation of an Oak Node using the Oak Loader.
+- ISV writes an Oak Module for the Oak Runtime using a high-level language, compiles it to WebAssembly and requests the creation of an Oak Node using the Oak Runner.
-- The Oak Loader creates a new enclave and initializes it with a fresh Oak Node, and then seals the enclave.
+- The Oak Runner creates a new enclave and initializes it with a fresh Oak Node, and then seals the enclave.
 The Oak Node exposes a gRPC endpoint at a newly allocated endpoint (host:port).
 The endpoint gets forwarded to the client as part of the creation response.
   - Note up to this point no sensitive data has been exchanged.
-  - The client still has no guarantees that the endpoint is in fact running an Oak Runtime, as the Oak Loader is itself untrusted.
+  - The client still has no guarantees that the endpoint is in fact running an Oak Runtime, as the Oak Runner is itself untrusted.
 - The client connects to the Oak Node endpoint, and exchanges keys using the [Asylo assertion framework](https://asylo.dev/docs/reference/proto/identity/asylo.identity.v1.html).
   - This allows the client to verify the integrity of the Oak Node and the fact